nashville-software-school/client-side-mastery/project-truncheons/chapters/TF_STRUCTURE_LAYOUT.md

 1. After discussing your layout, you can then create a new project directory of `~/workspace/flagons`, and start building the HTML and CSS of your components and layout.

 > **Reminder:** Remember to create a CSS file for each component, and use the `@import` statement in `main.css` to include each one.
 Also consider what sub-directories you will need under the `scripts` directory, if any.
 Discuss with your instructor.

+## Previous Cohort Implementation

+Visit a [live-demo of one implementation of Truncheons &amp; Flagons](http://truncheons.nss.team/) so you can get a feel for how it can work.